namnq/Lambda-StreamAPI/README.md

 }
  ```
 ## Note
 Please create a github account and fork this repository and start the study and do the exercises.
+When you're done just send a pull/merge request.